ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/rtk-base-setup/_index.md

   Build your own GPS RTK base!
 ---

 This part of the documentation is work in progress.
 There are many ways of setting up the RTK base, here is one using RPi 0W, ZED-F9P and a web based software RTKBase.
+On discord you may ask karl.ranseier for support.

 ## Prerequisites